Chicago is a must for every urban traveler.

 - Free music in the park.
 Check the Millennium Park schedule for free concerts all summer.

 - Check out the festivals.
 This is a festival city all summer long.
-Check the list before you come to make sure you don't miss something very special.
+Check the list before you plan your visit to make sure you don't miss something very special.

 Frugal Chicago: Live Like a Local

 - Run with the locals.
 Are you a runner?
-Then join a local running group for a run.
-Great for solo travelers as you will be running with others, plus, you'll likely head out for the traditional coffee or beer after the run.
+Then join a local group for a run.
+They're great for solo travelers as you will be running with others, plus, you'll likely head out for the traditional coffee or beer afterwards.
 Here's a list of Chicago's running groups.

-- Last minute theatre.
-Great for locals and visitors alike is Hot Tix, a one-stop shop for day-of discounts on current shows.
-The Service usually has half-price tickets for theater, dance, improv and sketch comedy.
+- Last minute theater.
+Great for locals and visitors on a budget in Chicago alike is Hot Tix, a one-stop shop for day-of discounts on current shows.
+They usually have half-price tickets for theater, dance, improv, and sketch comedy.
 Buy online at hottix.org or visit their location on Randolph Street across from the Chicago Cultural Center.

 - Join a Meetup.
 It turns out that Chicago has a meetup called the Chicago Meetup!
 It bills itself as the largest Arts & Culture Meetup Group in Chicago.
 You can also dig into the Chicago part of Meetup.com to discover a full range of meetups based on different interests.